-Aircraft engine testing and stationary engines are stationary fuel combustion source categories that are not rated in Maximum Rated Heat Input Capacity (MMBtu/hr); however, they must still be included as sources when evaluating the applicability of the MRR for a facility against the 30 MMBtu/hr or greater aggregate maximum rated heat input capacity threshold for the stationary fuel combustion units as specified in 40 CFR 98.2(a)(3).
-For these sources the Maximum Rated Heat Input Capacity can easily be derived based on the fuel Heating Value (HV), see Table 2-8, Maximum Rated Heat Input Capacity (C) for Aircraft Engine Testing, and Fuel Consumption Rate (q).
+Aircraft engines removed from the aircraft and tested in a test cell are stationary fuel combustion source categories that are not rated in Maximum Rated Heat Input Capacity (MMBtu/hr); however, they must still be included as sources when evaluating the applicability of the MGHGRR for a facility against the 30 MMBtu/hr or greater aggregate maximum rated heat input capacity threshold for the stationary fuel combustion units as specified in 40 CFR 98.2(a)(3).
+For these sources the Maximum Rated Heat Input Capacity can easily be derived based on the fuel Heating Value (HV), see Table 2-8 Maximum Rated Heat Input Capacity (C) for Aircraft Engine Testing.
 For stationary engines the equation is as follows: